fabric8io/fabric8/readme-build.md

 Quick Builds
 ==========

-You can do quick builds by appending `-Dtest=false`
+You can do quick builds by appending `-DskipTests`

 Build fabric8 and skip tests

-    > mvn clean install -Dtest=false
+    > mvn clean install -DskipTests